Leyton: Education

 Leyton has a number of secondary schools, including George Mitchell School, Lammas School and Norlington School.
 There is also a college, Leyton Sixth Form College, which is the second sixth form college in Southern England to get a licence, and the best college in London for sport.

+A class in Riverley Primary School in Leyton won the 'funniest joke' competition run by the Beano in 2025 and the school's Maisha Mahfuza won the 'funniest teacher' accolade.

 Transport

 Leyton is on the Central line of London Underground, with the station located at the southern end of the High Road.
 There is a London Overground station at Midland Road on the Gospel Oak to Barking line.

-Leyton is served by routes 55, 56, 58, 69, 97, 158, 339, W14 and W15 and night bus routes N26 and N205.
+Leyton is served by a number of London bus routes day and night.

 Central London may be reached by bicycle from Lea Bridge Road following the London Cycle Network Route 9 through Hackney and Shoreditch.